Payment for annual leave

 - bonuses.

-Awards, enterprise agreements and other registered agreements can set out:
+Awards and enterprise agreements can set out:

 - a different method of payment for annual leave